Meliodaes/assembly-line2/README.md

 - [ ] Possibility to move and zoom in/out canvas (like mobile game)

 ### About original game :
-Original game was disxcontinued since 2018, but I love this game.
+Original game was discontinued since 2018, but I love this game.
 I found many bug/adjustments that can "revive" it.
 Make sure to play to the original game to reward its authors :
 - [Android Store](https://play.google.com/store/apps/details?id=com.olympus.assemblyline&hl=en_US)